GetStream/vg/README.md

 Cobra is a CLI library for Go that empowers applications.
 ......

-# It's also possible to only activate (and create) a workspace and not link it
+# It's also possible to only activate a workspace and not link it to the
-# to the current directory.
+# current directory.
+If the workspace doesn't exist it will also be
+# created on the fly.
 Activating a new workspace automatically deactivates
 # a previous one:
 (example) $ vg activate example2
 (example2) $ cobra